Epsilon Apodis

-Epsilon Apodis, Latinized from ε Apodis, is the Bayer designation for a star in the southern circumpolar constellation of Apus.
-It has an apparent visual magnitude of 5.06, which is bright enough to be viewed from dark suburban skies.
+Epsilon Apodis is a star in the southern circumpolar constellation of Apus.
+Its identifier is a Bayer designation that is Latinized from ε Apodis, and abbreviated Eps Aps or ε Aps, respectively.
+This star has an apparent visual magnitude of 5.06, which is bright enough to be viewed from dark suburban skies.
 Based upon parallax measurements, it is at a distance of roughly 640 ly from Earth.
+The star is drifting further away with a heliocentric radial velocity of +4.5 km/s.

 Based upon a stellar classification of B3 V, this is a massive, B-type main sequence star that is generating energy through the fusion of hydrogen at its core.
-Epsilon Apodis has more than six times the mass of the Sun and nearly four times the Sun's radius.
-It is radiating 1,614 times as much luminosity as the Sun from its outer envelope at an effective temperature of 17,050 K. At this heat, it has a blue-white glow that is a characteristic of B-type stars.
+Epsilon Apodis has more than six times the mass of the Sun and over four times the Sun's radius.
+It is radiating 1,614 times as much luminosity as the Sun from its photosphere at an effective temperature of 17,100 K. At this heat, it has a blue-white glow that is a characteristic of B-type stars.

-It is spinning rapidly, with a projected rotational velocity of 255 km/s giving a lower bound for the azimuthal velocity along the equator.
+Epsilon Apodis is spinning rapidly, with a projected rotational velocity of 150 km/s giving a lower bound for the azimuthal velocity along the equator.
 Epsilon Apodis is classified as a Gamma Cassiopeiae type variable star and its brightness varies between magnitudes 4.99 and 5.04.